WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Full One-loop Thermal Potential

 The FD expression does not admit a simple closed form.
 In the relativistic limit, $T \gg \mchieff$, both reduce to

-Thus, the two results differ by a factor of $\pi^2/(12) \approx 0.82$ in the relativistic limit and converge in the nonrelativistic limit (see Fig.~\ref{fig:MBFDCheck}).
+Thus, the two results differ by a factor of $\pi^2/(12) \approx 0.82$ in the relativistic limit and converge in the non-relativistic limit (see Fig.~\ref{fig:MBFDCheck}).
 Using the MB distribution instead of the FD distribution therefore induces an error of less than 20\%.

 Next, we consider corrections from higher-order terms in $\varphi$.
 The potential used in the main text is only valid for $\varphi \lesssim {\cal O}(1)$; for $\varphi \gg {\cal O}(1)$, one must include contributions from higher powers in $\varphi$.
 Given the coupling in (\ref{eq:Leff}), the full one-loop thermal potential of $\phi$ in a $\chi$ thermal bath can be computed using standard thermal field theory (see, e.g., \cite{Quiros:1999jp}).
-The result is given by (ignoring the bare mass term):
+The result is given by:

 with the dimensionless potential defined as